Raybeth/portfolio-javascrpt-practices/README.md

 # portfolio-javascrpt-practices
 personal portfolio practices

--- this some js practice in a portfolio project
+-- this some js, html, css practices in a portfolio project